Pressure-treated wood fence offers a wide range of benefits which includes protection from insects, fungi, external elements, etc.

 Over time moisture and rainwater can seep into the wood causing it to swell and shrink which can then lead to cracked, splintered, and warped wood.

 Sealing and maintaining your pressure-treated fencing not only helps in covering those ugly green-tinted posts but also by protecting the wood against moisture, UV damage, and/or mold and mildew.

 Below in this detailed step-by-step guide, I will cover all the steps to staining pressure-treated wood fences.

-Based on my years of experience I will also discuss how long to wait before you start staining treated wood, and few other essential tips that will help you work like a pro.
+Based on my years of experience, I will also discuss how long to wait before you start staining treated wood and a few other essential tips that will help you work like a pro.

 So, let’s dive right in…